The-Marcy-Lab-School/personal-pokedex/README.md

 Make sure you `cd` into the project directory.

 In one terminal, run `npm install` to set up dependencies.
-Then run `npm start` to start the React App.
+Then run `npm run dev` to start the React App.
 This is your Front-End.

 In another temrinal, run `json-server --watch db.json --port 4000` to start a mock back-end server on port 4000.
 If you get an error, make sure you have JSON server installed globally by running `npm install -g json-server`.
 Now, you will have a RESTful API that you can access via the URL `http://localhost:4000/pokemon`.